-It is comprised of about 160 hectares of heathland and grassland at the north-east tip of Deerness.
+It comprises of about 160 hectares of heathland and grassland at the north-east tip of Deerness.
 It’s a place of high cliffs and wild heathland, battered by storms in winter and teeming with nesting birds in the summer.

 Looking at the sheer cliffs of Mull Head you can see the many layered rocks that are the building blocks of the headland.
 These sedimentary rocks are the backbone of the reserve and they allow you a glimpse back in time 390 million years.
 The cliffs of today began as layers of mud, sand and silt laid down in the bottom of a vast lake which once covered Orkney.
 Over millenia these layers of sediment became compressed into the solid rocks of the present day.

 The cliffs are constantly pounded by the sea, gradually eroding them and exploiting weaknesses to form caves, stacks, narrow inlets called geos and spectacular blow holes like the Gloup.
 The Gloup is a long sea cave which collapsed on the landward side, leaving a large chasm still joined to the sea through a broad arch.